My marriage was a master class in musical absolutes.

 3. Composing is not an art form for pussies.

-Not when You unzipped and whipped it out
+Not when unzipped and whipped it out

-was highest praise for writing a concerto.
+is highest praise for the writing of a concerto.

-And to believe his own vision mangled in performance
+Or believing your own vision mangled in performance

 by flesh-and-blood musicians?